-Antibodies are produced by the immune system to help defend against invaders such as bacteria, viruses, or even perceived threats such as proteins in peanuts or plant pollen.
-They are large proteins that bind to an antigen, a particular part of a foreign substance.
+Antibodies are large proteins made by the immune system that bind to an antigen, a particular part of a foreign substance.
 In addition to being useful for our bodies to fight off intruders, antibodies are also extremely useful to researchers in a lab.
 When an antibody binds tightly to a specific antigen, scientists can use it to pull out a protein of choice from a mix of other proteins, visualize a protein under a microscope, or detect when the protein is present in a sample--just to name a few.

 Traditional sources of antibodies for research purposes include animals or hybridoma cells, but are difficult to generate due to expense and time.
 An alternative approach is to use synthetically produced recombinant antibodies, created by cloning antibody components into plasmids and expressing these in bacteria, mammalian cells, yeast, plants, or insect cells.
 Benefits include consistency between lots and the ability to optimize the antibody’s antigen binding sequence to improve binding and reproducibility.

 Some scientists choose to work with full length recombinant monoclonal antibodies (R-mAbs) expressed in mammalian cells.
 Monoclonal antibodies are derived from an individual clone targeting a single antigen.
-Examples of R-mAbs are the monoclonal antibodies (NeuroMabs) extensively validated for neuroscience research applications from the NeuroMab/Trimmer Lab Recombinant mAb Plasmid Collection.
+An example of R-mAbs is the NeuroMab collection - monoclonal antibodies extensively validated for neuroscience research applications from the NeuroMab/Trimmer Lab Recombinant mAb Collection.
 Once the plasmids are transiently transfected into mammalian tissue culture cells, the R-mAbs are secreted into the culture media and can be collected for use.

 Cloning and Expressing Antibodies